-A panel of two non-Federal reviewers will review and score each application in accordance with the selection criteria.
+A panel of three non-Federal reviewers will review and score each application in accordance with the selection criteria.
 A rank order funding slate will be made from this review.
-Awards will be made in rank order according to the average score received from the peer review and from the competitive preference priority addressed by the applicant.
+Awards will be made in rank order according to the average score received from the peer review and from any competitive preference priorities addressed by the applicant.

 In tie-breaking situations for development grants, under 34 CFR 607.23(b), we award one additional point to an application from an IHE that has an endowment fund of which the current market value, per FTE enrolled student, is less than the average current market value of the endowment funds, per FTE enrolled student, at comparable type institutions that offer similar instruction.
 We award one additional point to an application from an IHE that has expenditures for library materials per FTE enrolled student that are less than the average expenditure for library materials per FTE enrolled student at similar type institutions.
 We also add one additional point to an application from an IHE that proposes to carry out one or more of the following activities:

 (2) Funds and administrative management.

 (3) Development and improvement of academic programs.

 (4) Acquisition of equipment for use in strengthening management and academic programs.

 (6) Student services.

 For the purpose of these funding considerations, we use 2018-2019 data.

 If a tie remains after applying the tie-breaker mechanism above, priority will be given to applicants that have the lowest endowment values per FTE enrolled student.